techiesakar/Out-Patient-Management-System/README.md

-# Out-Patient-Management-System
+## Description

-This is OutPatient Management System made with complete in C language.
+This is Patient Management System using C language.
+This project is basically created for the Semester End Project of BCA II.
+People collaborated for this project are : Himal Aryal, Pawan Chaudhary, Sakar Aryal and Sandhya Khadka.

 Features (Admin)
 1. Admin Registration (With Encrypted Password)